Sweet and juicy mangoes pair with fiery habanero chiles to create a flavor explosion in this mango habanero salsa recipe.

 You'll be happy to know that mango habanero salsa freezes extremely well!
 Make sure it's in a freezer-safe container or baggie and it will keep for up to 6 months in the freezer.
 Don't forget to leave a bit of room at the top for expansion.

-Time to share our tips and tricks we learned while perfecting this mango habanero salsa for you:
+We'd like to share some tips and variations we learned while experimenting with this mango habanero salsa:

 - Add more spice.
 If you're an intense spice lover, try doubling the number of habaneros for an eye-watering heat level.